sam-don/baby-stats/README.md

 - Move to the 'client' folder and run `npm run build`
 - Copy the contents of the build folder to the public html folder with `cp -r build/* /var/www/html`
-- Modify 'etc/nginx/site-available/default' to route api requests internally by adding this under the root location:
+- Modify '/etc/nginx/sites-available/default' to route api requests internally by adding this under the root location.
+You can also find my config in the 'client' directory under 'nginx.default.conf':
 ```
 location /api {
         include proxy_params;